|Bauman Machine Inc. was founded in 1973 by Mr. Fred Bauman. Fred had started his machining career in the

 work for Land & Marine to cut tool joints and then to A1 Bit and Tool before starting his own business.
 In the

-Bauman saw a high demand for oilfield machining services and decided to take a risk and go into
+early 1970's, Fred Bauman saw a high demand for oilfield machining services and decided to take a risk and go into

 business for himself.
-Fred started his business with one welder and one lathe in a small shop behind his home.
+Fred started his business with one welder and one lathe in a small buidling behind his home.

-The word got out and Fred’s workload increased beyond his capacity.
-Fred approached his stepson, Jim McCarty,
+As the word got out Fred’s workload increased beyond his capacity.
+Fred approached his stepson Jim McCarty

 for help.
 Jim was working at the time as a machinist for A1 Bit and Tool.
 Jim started helping with the business on